OCamlPro/ez_api/README.md

 ## Encoding

-Ez-api proposes a small addition to `ocplib-json-typed/ezjsonm` for easier coding and to avoid overflow when using js_of_ocaml.
+Ez-api proposes a small addition to `json-data-encoding` for easier coding and to avoid overflow when using js_of_ocaml.

 ## Server